-Virtual Exhibit Explores Artists’ Creative Response to Life Under COVID-19
+Virtual Exhibit Explores Artists’ Response to COVID-19

 Cubberley Artists Studio Program (CASP) Artists Barbara Boissevain and Pantea Karimi curated a virtual exhibit featuring the work of fourteen artists in residence at CASP.
 “Finding Beauty in an Imperfect World” features diverse work ranging from painting, bookmaking, printmaking, and photography, and was created as a response to the COVID-19 pandemic and shelter-in-place order.
 The project aims to capture creative responses varying from finding beauty in our everyday lives to expressions of hope and fear and the process of healing.
 Ultimately, “Finding Beauty in an Imperfect World” encourages the discovery of what these unprecedented times mean for artists and commonalities between their experiences.